 Mary Ann Danielson, Ph.D.

 Mary Ann directs the Office for Academic Excellence and Assessment.
-She provides faculty development programming along with the AEA Associates and Consultants, chairs the University Assessment Committee, which coordinates the work for the Higher Learning Commission's Academy for the Assessment of Student Learning Project, and will be hosting the 2011 National CASTL Institute.
+She provides faculty development programming along with the AEA Associates and Consultants, chairs the University Assessment Committee and the Higher Learning Commission Taskforce, and supports the campus work on Accreditation, Academic Program Reviews, and Service Learning Reporting.

 Stephanie R. Wernig, Ph.D

 Michele provides support for the programming and decision support provided by AEA.
 She coordinates the logistical facets of the AEA faculty development programming, and supports the on-going university assessment activities.